tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 # Inline Configuration

-TinyMCE has two main integration modes: a "traditional" forms based mode, and an inline editing mode.
+TinyMCE has two main integration modes: a "classic" form-based mode, and an inline editing mode.

 The inline editing mode is useful when creating user experiences where you want the editing view of the page to be merged with the reading view of the page.
 This creates a seamless editing experience and true WYSIWYG behavior.

-From a technical perspective, in inline mode, the editor does not replace the selected element with it's own iframe, but instead edits the element's content in place instead.
+From a technical perspective, when in inline editing mode the editor does not replace the selected element with it's own iframe, but instead edits the element's content in place instead.

 ## Forms-based Editing vs Inline Editing

-Most common TinyMCE integrations use the editor in its traditional forms based mode.
-In this integration mode the editor usage is as a form field that must be filled out to provide content.
+Most common TinyMCE integrations use the editor in its classic form-based mode.
+In this integration mode the editor usage is as a form field that is filled out to provide content.
 The editor is always visible as part of the form to be edited.

 Inline editing mode blends the editable view with the readable view of the page.
 Elements are replaced inline with an editor once clicked rather than the editor always being visible.

 Most significantly, when using inline editing TinyMCE is not isolated from the page by virtue of being encapsulated within an iframe.
 This has the advantage of ensuring that the content within the editor inherits the surrounding page's styles when presenting the content.

 Since the editor is not sandboxed in an iframe in inline editing mode, CSS styles for the editor's content will be inherited from the page that the editor is on.
 This allows you to edit content exactly as it appears within the context of the page, providing a true WYSIWYG editing experience.

 ## Inline Editing and Complex Stylesheets